7 Customer Retention Rate Statistics For eCommerce Stores

 3) Customer retention rates in ecommerce fluctuate but generally stay between 28% and 40%

-The data shows that online retailers have an average repeat customer rate of 28.2%.
+The data shows that online retailers have an average repeat customer rate of around 28.2%.
 This baseline helps marketers understand where their performance stands relative to the industry standard.

 Different product categories experience varying retention levels.
 For example, high-performance sports apparel businesses enjoy higher loyalty with approximately 33% retention rates, while tea products typically see lower customer loyalty at around 20%.